Natural-gas condensate: Historical in vehicles

 Some early internal combustion engines—such as the first types made by Karl Benz, and early Wright brothers aircraft engines—used natural gasoline, which could be either drip gas or a similar range of hydrocarbons distilled from crude oil.
-Natural gasoline has an octane rating of about 30 to 50, sufficient for the low-compression engines of the early 20th century.
+Natural gasoline has an octane rating of about 30 to 50, which is enough for the low-compression engines of the early 20th century.
 By 1930, improved engines and higher compression ratios required higher-octane, refined gasolines to produce power without knocking or detonation.

 Beginning in the Great Depression, drip gas was used as a replacement for commercial gasoline by people in oil-producing areas.
 "In the days of simple engines in automobiles and farm tractors it was not uncommon for anyone having access to a condensate well to fill his tank with 'drip,'" according to the Oklahoma Historical Society.
 Sometimes it worked fine.
 "At other times it might cause thundering backfires and clouds of foul-smelling smoke."

 Certain manufacturers such as John Deere made farm tractors specifically designed to run on heavy, low-octane fuels which were commonly called "distillate" or "tractor fuel".
 Other names were tractor vaporising oil (United Kingdom) and "power kerosene" (Australia).
 Often the tractors were referred to as "all-fuel".
 The most important factor in burning heavy fuels in a spark-ignition engine is proper fuel vaporization.
 Tractors designed to run on those fuels usually used a "hot" intake air manifold that allowed exhaust heat to warm the manifold and carburetor to aid vaporization.
 Given the poor vaporization at low temperatures, all-fuel tractors were started on gasoline, then switched to the heavy fuel.
 They were equipped with a small gasoline tank and a large fuel tank, both of which fed into a common valve supplying the fuel to the carburetor.